Improvisation

-Improvisation is the activity of making or doing something not planned beforehand, using whatever can be found.
+Improvisation or improvization (often shortened to improv) is the activity of making or doing something not planned beforehand, using whatever can be found.
+The origin of the word itself is in the Latin "improvisus", which literally means un-foreseen.
 Improvisation in the performing arts is a very spontaneous performance without specific or scripted preparation.
-The skills of improvisation can apply to many different faculties, across all artistic, scientific, physical, cognitive, academic, and non-academic disciplines; see Applied improvisation.
+The skills of improvisation can apply to many different faculties across all artistic, scientific, physical, cognitive, academic, and non-academic disciplines; see Applied improvisation.

-Improvisation also exists outside the arts.
-Improvisation in engineering is to solve a problem with the tools and materials immediately at hand.
-Improvised weapons are often used by guerrillas, insurgents and criminals.